bbhunter/brutas/README.md

 # brutas

-    ░▒▓ brutas ▓▒░ Wordlists and passwords handcrafted with ♥
+> Wordlists and passwords handcrafted with ♥

-**A pretty comprehensive set of password dictionaries and wordlists (and a framework) designed for quick wins in realistic scenarios.**
+A pretty comprehensive set of password dictionaries and wordlists (and a framework) designed for quick wins in realistic scenarios.

 ## Passwords